 Order takeout: If your neighborhood restaurant isn’t open or you aren’t ready to dine in, consider take-out.
 Restaurants have been hit hard by the pandemic, with food service sales having fallen $255 billion and 110,000 restaurants closed in the past year, according to the National Restaurant Association.
 If your budget allows, pick one night a week to order from a restaurant in your community.
 Consider tipping even with carry out to help support workers.

-Be respectful of reservations: If you make a reservation at your nail or hair salon, restaurant or other business, make sure to honor it.
+Be respectful of reservations: If you make a reservation at your nail salon to have gel colours for nails or hair in a salon, restaurant, or other business, make sure to honor it.
 That means if you can’t make it, give them at least 24 hours’ notice.
-Many businesses continue to limit the number of customers they serve at once, and cancelling a table at the last minute can be a big blow to a restaurant operating with fewer tables.
+Many businesses continue to limit the number of customers they serve at once, and canceling a table at the last minute can be a big blow to a restaurant operating with fewer tables.

 Learn about your local businesses: It takes time to shop local beyond your neighborhood restaurant or shop.
 Check to see if your community has a farmers market or your grocery store has a special section for local products.
 You also can see if your local African American Chamber of Commerce has a list of locally owned businesses to try.